 - Contractual investment vehicles are represented in Ukraine by a variety of agreements on joint business activities.
-The most common type of such agreements is the joint activity agreement, whereby the parties combine their funds, knowhow, business reputation, and/or publicity into their joint operations.
-Such contractual joint ventures must maintain separate accounting records and must establish separate bank accounts for their joint operations. - Any income generated by the participants in such contractual joint ventures from their engaging in such joint operations is also taxed separately from their respective incomes generated from their principal business activities. - Both domestic and foreign investors may carry out investment activities on the basis of joint activity agreements.
+The most common type of these agreements is the joint activity agreement, whereby the parties combine their funds, knowhow, business reputation and/or publicity into their joint operations.
+Such contractual joint ventures must maintain separate accounting records and must establish separate bank accounts for their joint operations. - Any income generated by the participants in such contractual joint ventures from their engagement in such joint operations is also taxed separately from their respective incomes generated from their principal business activities. - Both domestic and foreign investors may carry out investment activities on the basis of joint activity agreements.
 Joint activity agreements between foreign investors and their Ukrainian partners must be registered in the manner established by the Cabinet of Ministers of Ukraine.

-3.5.
-Investment Funds
+3.6 Investment funds

-The Law of Ukraine On Joint Investment Institutions ("Investment Funds Law"), provides for specific legal vehicles to be established and maintained for the purpose of conducting portfolio investment activities.
-The Investment Funds Law provides that such specialized investment vehicles may be established in both unit and corporate forms.
+The Law of Ukraine On Joint Investment Institutions ("Investment Funds Law") provides for specific legal vehicles to be established and maintained for the purpose of conducting portfolio investment activities.
+The Investment Funds Law provides that these specialized investment vehicles may be established in both unit and corporate forms.

+Corporate investment fund/unit investment fund

-Corp oorate Investment Fund / Unit Investment Fund Legal entity status Corporate investment fund has a status of a legal entity, it may be established in the form of either a public or private JSC.
-Unit investment fund is not considered to be a legal entity.
-Asset management company Every investment fund is obligated to hire a specialist company to manage its assets (an asset management company).
-Corporate investment funds, unlike the unit investment funds, are authorized to replace their current asset management companies on the grounds envisaged in their internal regulations upon decision of the general meeting of shareholders.
-Issuance Corporate investment funds issue shares to their investors.
+Legal entity status

+A corporate investment fund has the status of a legal entity, and it may be established in the form of either a public or a private JSC.
+A unit investment fund is not considered to be a legal entity.

+Asset management company

+- Every investment fund is obligated to hire a specialist company to manage its assets (an asset management company). - Corporate investment funds, unlike unit investment funds, are authorized to replace their current asset management companies on the grounds envisaged in their internal regulations upon a decision of the general meeting of shareholders.

+Issuance

+Corporate investment funds issue shares to their investors.
 Unit investment funds issue investment certificates to their investors.
 The issuer of the shares will be the corporate investment fund itself, while the issuer of the investment certificates will be the unit investment fund's asset management company.
 Both instruments are subject to mandatory registration with the Securities Commission.

+Limitations

-Limitations Investment funds are expressly prohibited from: (i) having more than 20% of their portfolio investments in securities issued by foreign issuers;and (ii) investing in foreign securities that are not listed on at least one internationally recognized stock exchange and/or over-the-counter securities trading system, a list of which is compiled by the Securities Commission.
-Classifications of types of investment funds Open investment fund Open investment fund is liable at all times to purchase back the securities issued by such fund from any investor holding such securities at any given moment.
-Is prohibited from paying dividends to its investors.
-Is prohibited from paying dividends to its investors.
-May be established either for a fixed period of time or for an indefinite period of time.
-Closed investment fund Closed investment fund is not liable to purchase back the securities issued by such fund from any investor holding such securities at any given moment.
-May be established only for a fixed period of time.
+Investment funds are expressly prohibited from: (i) having more than 20% of their portfolio investments in securities issued by foreign issuers; and (ii) investing in foreign securities that are not listed on at least one internationally recognized stock exchange and/or overthe-counter securities trading system, a list of which is compiled by the Securities Commission.

+Classifications of types of investment funds

+Open investment fund

+An open investment fund is liable at all times to purchase back the securities issued by such fund from any investor holding such securities at any given moment